buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/entities/contract.md

 console.log(await liveContract.message());
 ```
-This uploads a `contract` with a `gas` create-contract transaction set to 100000ℏ and calling the `contract`'s constructor passing in the string `Strato is amazing!`.
+This uploads a `contract` with a `gas` create-contract transaction set to 100,000tℏ and calling the `contract`'s constructor passing in the string `Strato is amazing!`.

 ### Interacting with deployed contracts
 #### Calling methods
-As you've probably seen so many times now, following a succesfull deployment, _await_-ing a `ApiSession.upload` call returns a `LiveContract` instance which has the solidity's contract functions dinamically attached to it and available for calling.
+As you've probably seen so many times now, following a successful deployment, _await_-ing a `ApiSession.upload` call returns a `LiveContract` instance which has the solidity's contract functions dynamically attached to it and available for calling.
 This means that if a contract `A` has a method `foo` on it, the resulting `LiveContract` will also have a function `foo` defined on it.

 So if, for example, we were to upload [solidity-by-example](https://solidity-by-example.org/)'s [First App](https://solidity-by-example.org/first-app/) Contract via a `session.upload` call, that will eventually resolve to a `LiveContract` instance which would have a `get`, an `inc` and a `dec` [defined on it as one might expect](https://github.com/buidler-labs/hedera-strato-js/blob/90bc1075892844bc46bf6e3fd191817622ee675d/test/LiveContract.spec.ts#L87).